aws-samples/eks-workshop-v2/website/docs/fundamentals/storage/mountpoint-s3/10-ephemeral-container-storage.md

 sidebar_position: 10
 ---

-We have a deployment already borrowed from the simple store example but we will modify it slightly to repurpose this scenario as an image host.
-The assets microservice utilizes a webserver running on EKS.
-Web servers are a great example for the use of deployments because they **scale horizontally** and **declare the new state** of the Pods.
+In this section, we'll explore how to handle storage in Kubernetes deployments using a simple image hosting example.
+We'll start with an existing deployment from our sample store application and modify it to serve as an image host.
+The assets microservice runs a webserver on EKS, which is an excellent example for demonstrating deployments since they enable **horizontal scaling** and **declarative state management** of Pods.

-The assets component is a container which serves static images for products, these product images are added as part of the container image build.
-However with this setup, images submitted on one container do not propagate to another container.
-In this exercise we'll utilize [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) and Kubernetes [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to setup a common storage environment where assets like images can get served with multiple web server containers that scale with demand.
+The assets component serves static product images from a container.
+These images are bundled into the container during the build process.
+However, this approach has a limitation - when new images are added to one container, they don't automatically appear in other containers.
+To address this, we'll implement a solution using [Amazon S3](https://docs.aws.amazon.com/AmazonS3/latest/userguide/Welcome.html) and Kubernetes [Persistent Volume](https://kubernetes.io/docs/concepts/storage/persistent-volumes/) to create a shared storage environment.
+This will allow multiple web server containers to serve assets while scaling to meet demand.

-We can start by describing the Deployment to take a look at its initial volume configuration:
+Let's examine the current Deployment's volume configuration:

 ```bash
 $ kubectl describe deployment -n assets